 Valentine’s Day Printable Inspiration

-Valentine’s Day is always on the 14th of February, but this year February 14th is also Ash Wednesday.
-It doesn’t always fall this way, but I’m sorta glad it did this year.Remember when we went to Mardi Gras a few weekends back?
+Valentine’s Day is always on the 14th of February, but it isn’t always close to Mardi Gras.
+For the last few years, Valentine’s Day has been right on or right around the fun festival of Mardi Gras.Remember when we went to Mardi Gras this past year?
 Well, as much as I want to be the cool mom and let my kids keep all their throws, we clearly don’t need 5 million bead necklaces in our house.

 That’s when I was struck with a great idea.
 Why not combine these two life events into one?